Mikaela/mikaela.github.io/_posts/2016-01-14-dnssec-trigger_ubuntu.md

 And when you `sudo reboot` you should see new dnssec-trigger tray icon in your tray bar or whatever it was called as.

+*Edit*: Arch users do remember do `systemctl enable dnssec-triggerd` and `systemctl enable unbound`.